huuff/blog/cap-criticism.md

 #### OLD STUFF, MUST REWORK IT
-## CAP's definitions are too strict
-* Consistency in CAP terms means *linearizability*, which is actually the highest possible level of consistency.
-This means that any data systems with weaker consistency levels such as causal, sequential or eventual consistency are **not** consistent in CAP terms.
-So this forgoes of most practical real-world data systems.
-* Availability in CAP terms means that **every** non-failing node must reply with non-error responses.
-This, once again, forgoes many real systems like MongoDB, which, during a network partition, and to prevent ending in a split-brain situation, prevent the nodes in the nodes in the minority side of the partition from responding, even if they are non-failing.

-As a consequence, most real data systems[^1] are not linearizable (for example, MongoDB allows stale-reads even with the highest consistency level[^2]), and they're not available either (as pointed out by the previous point).
-This means that using the strict, highly theoretical definitions in the CAP theorem for analyzing real systems means we must relax them to do so, and, at this point, we might just as well use something else.

-### Proposed solutions
-The *harvest and yield* model kind of relaxes the strict definitions of CAP ==TODO: Finish this section, look up the definitions in the *Database System Internals* book==

 ## You can't just "choose two"
 Probably the most famous oversimplification of the CAP theorem is "Consistency, Availability and Partition Tolerance, choose two".
 However, this presents a number of inconveniences: